CBGamesdev/CBGamesdev/README.md

 Hello, I'm CBGamesDev.
-I'm the sole amature programmer for a google site, which you can find with a quick google search.
+I'm the sole amature programmer for a "game site", which you can find with a quick google search.

-I mostly specialize in emulating Flash Games, as I try to make all the games I had before, unblocked and playable still and to help out new Unblocked Games website makers.
+I mostly specialize in emulating Flash Games, as I try to make all the games I had before, unblocked and playable still.

-Also, I'm learning how to code basic HTML websites (something I have succeded at!)
-So keep an eye out for some websites soon.
-Or never.
-I have an bad sense of time.
+My main focus is on The Chili Bowl Stash; a collection or various games that people can access whenever they want in the most barebone way possible.
+No ADs or promotions.
+It's also a way for newbie website makers to get some games on their wesbsite by embedding.
+Enjoy.